pa4080/spasov-me/README.md

 - Blog
   - [ ] MD PDF Embed
   - [ ] Display gallery switch in the post form: to display the gallery navigation or not;
         Display gallery items caption switch too.

 - [ ] Create to do list?
-- [x] Allow file rename when it is not linked to a post?

 - [ ] Redis: Create event loop by using Upstash/Redis queue - object like: